Houston Claure

 Welcome!

-My name is Houston Claure and I am a postdoc at Yale University in the Computer Science Department.
+I am a postdoc at Yale University in the Computer Science Department.
 I work in the Intelligent Machines Group (IMG) supervised by Dr. Marynel Vázquez.
 My research lies at the intersection of human-robot interaction (HRI), human-computer interaction (HCI), and artificial intelligence (AI).
-Specifically, my research fuses the psychology of fairness with robot decision-making to foster effective collaboration between humans and robots in team settings.
-I am developing computational methods and platforms to understand and implement fairness in real-world group contexts, striving to create robots that not only fit seamlessly into human teams but also enhance group dynamics and performance.
+I focus on value alignment, developing computational methods and experimental platforms that enable agents and robots to infer, represent, and act on human expectations and norms in collaborative settings.
+My goal is to create robots and agents that adapt to human expectations and support effective, trustworthy teamwork.

 I received my Ph.D. from Cornell University in the Sibley School of Mechanical and Aerospace Engineering.
 I was advised by Dr. Malte Jung and worked in the Robots in Groups Lab.
 I was also the founder of Vida, a company that uses artificial intelligence to create solutions that support teachers struggling with remote teaching during the COVID-19 lockdown.
 Our proposal for Vida was funded by the National Science Foundation (NSF) I-Corp grant.